-Do not place deck concrete until the all previously placed concrete is at least 14 days old or has reached 70 percent of design strength.
+Do not place deck concrete until all the previously placed concrete is at least 14 days old or has reached 70 percent of the design strength.

 Build the deck to the designated thickness.
 Make the required adjustments in deck elevation and riser dimensions to accommodate the variations in the camber of beams and girders.